Presidential finalists named at Northeast Community College

 Barrett earned a bachelor’s degree and a master’s degree in business administration from the University of Wyoming and a doctorate in Education from St. John Fisher College in Rochester, NY.

-Nwankwo has twenty-four years of broad experience in three community college districts in Texas, Louisiana and Arizona.
+Nwankwo has 24 years of broad experience in three community college districts in Texas, Louisiana and Arizona.
 During his employment at CGCC, he has served as the interim vice president of academic affairs and interim vice president of administrative services.
-Previously, Nwankwo was employed by SOWELA Technical Community College (LA) as the chief information resources and technology officer.
-Prior to SOWELA, he held various staff roles at Houston Community College (TX).
+Previously, Nwankwo was employed by SOWELA Technical Community College (Louisiana) as the chief information resources and technology officer.
+Prior to SOWELA, he held various staff roles at Houston Community College (Texas).
 He also has 20 years of teaching experience as an adjunct instructor.

 Each of the candidates will be on the Northeast campus in Norfolk beginning next week to take part in individual interviews with the board, followed by opportunities to meet with Northeast employees, students and the general public during additional forums.

-Interviews will take place on Wednesday, October 2 (Klaver), Monday, October 7 (Nwankwo), and Tuesday, October 8 (Barrett).
-Two public forums will be held each day from 11 a.m.-12 p.m. and 3:15-4:15 p.m., in the Cox Activities Center Theatre on the Northeast campus, 801 E. Benjamin Ave. in Norfolk.
+Interviews will take place on Wednesday, Oct.
+2 (Klaver), Monday, Oct.
+7 (Nwankwo), and Tuesday, Oct.
+8 (Barrett).
+Two public forums will be held each day from 11 a.m. to noon and 3:15 to 4:15 p.m., in the Cox Activities Center Theatre on campus.

 In addition to Norfolk, the public may participate in the forums from all Northeast extended campus locations, including O’Neill, 505 E. Highway 20, Room 104; South Sioux City in the College Center, 1001 College Way, Room 138, and West Point in the Nielsen Community Center, 202 Anna Stalp Ave., Room 206.